Student Experience Awards

 André Auger Citizenship Award

 The André Auger Citizenship Award was established in 2000 to honour André Auger who served as Director of the Counselling & Student Resource Centre from 1973-2000.
-Each year, the Citizenship & Leadership Education program celebrates the leadership, vision and compassion that characterised André's contributions on campus and in the local community through the presentation of this award to an undergraduate or graduate student who has consistently demonstrated a sense of personal responsibility and commitment toward community that is worthy of notice.
+Each year, the Citizenship & Leadership Education program celebrates the leadership, vision and compassion that characterized André's contributions on campus and in the local community through the presentation of this award to an undergraduate or graduate student who has consistently demonstrated a sense of personal responsibility and commitment toward community that is worthy of notice.
 Review nomination details and criteria.

 Brian D. Sullivan Student Leadership Award

 The Brian D. Sullivan Student Leadership Award was established in honour of Brian Sullivan who served as Associate Vice-President, Student Affairs from 1988 to 1999.
-This award is presented to a graduating student who has made significant contributions to student leadership through her/his involvement as an elected or appointed student representative at the University of Guelph.
+This award is presented to a graduating student who has made significant contributions to student leadership through their involvement as an elected or appointed student representative at the University of Guelph.
 Review nomination details and criteria.

 Carl Rom Colthoff Experiential Learning Award

 This award was established with a donation from University of Guelph alumnus Carl Rom Colthoff (2012), in honour of the many passionate and involved students he encountered during his time at the University.
-It is presented annually to a student who has participated in a University-organized experiential learning (EL) opportunity (eg. Project Serve Reading Week, Project Serve Spring/Summer, field courses, Peer Helper Program, practicum, URA, etc.) and, as a result of their experience, has taken initiative to contribute more significantly to their community.
+It is presented annually to a student who has participated in a University-organized experiential learning (EL) opportunity (eg. Catalyst Experience, community engaged learning course, Peer Helper Program, practicum, URA, etc.) and, because of their experience, has taken initiative to contribute more significantly to their community.
 Review nomination details and criteria.

 Erin Angus Graduate Student Engagement Award

 The Erin Angus Graduate Student Engagement Award was established in honour of the Graduate Students’ Association long-time Office Manager, Erin Angus.
 The recipient will embody the characteristics of steadfast dedication, humble service, and ever-present support of graduate students for which Erin Angus is known.
-This award is presented to a graduate student who has made significant contributions to graduate and all student life through his/her engagement within the campus community during the past year.
+This award is presented to a graduate student who has made significant contributions to graduate and all student life through their engagement within the campus community during the past year.
 Review nomination details and criteria.